cfshi/coronavirus/survey.awareness.md

 Relatives (e.g., parents, spouse, partner, siblings, children)	 Other people (e.g., housemates) By myself Prefer not to answer Other:

-9. Have you had COVID-19 (coronavirus)?
+9. Have you had COVID-19 (novel coronavirus)?

 Yes, tested and the result was positive		 Yes, suspected but not confirmed by a test		 No, tested and the result was negative No		 Don't know

-10. Do you know people in your immediate social environment who are or have been infected with the COVID-19?
+10. Do you know people in your immediate social environment who are or have been infected with COVID-19?

-Yes, tested and the result was positive		 Yes, suspected but not confirmed by a test		 No, tested and the result was negative No		 Don't know
+At least one confirmed; none confirmed but atleast one suspected; no

 Session II: